 White Night #1 — Limited edition

-White Night opens a research on Urban Light Objects (U.L.O) and arises from a series of images of hairdressers signs taken in Japan and China.
+White Night opens a research on Urban Light Objects (U.L.O) and is derived from a series of photos of hairdressers signs taken in Japan and China.

-Whether they are hung on the corner of a street, on either side of a shop window, homemade from recycled materials, or coated in garish colors, these luminous signs decline, in a variation of forms and effects, the original blue-white-red version of the barber’s pole lamp.
+Whether displayed on street corners, on either side of a shop window, or coated in garish colors, these luminous signs decline, in a variation of forms and effects, the original blue-white-red version of the barber’s pole lamp.
 These images reveal a collection of re-appropriation acts, as a sideway move from the usual view of this popular icon that signals in the city.

 It is from this urban framework – between function and ornament, kitsch and technical beauty, light and kineticism – that we in turn have captured this object.
 The formal vocabulary that characterizes the object is preserved (cylinder, spiral, luminous tube) but redesigned in a minimalist and refined way.
-Its tubular form incorporates all the elements that compose it.
 The light source is assumed and draws a vertical line around which is articulated the volume of the object.

 In both versions, the graphic and visual strength of the moving pattern is highlighted by a subtle interplay between the transparency of the tube and the translucency or opacity of the ribbon.